custom-components/pyscript/README.md

 `task.unique` with the same `task_name`.

 Note that `task.unique` applies across all global contexts.
-It's up to you to use a convention for `task_name` that avoids accidential collisions.
+It's up to you to use a convention for `task_name` that avoids accidental collisions.
 For example, you could use a prefix of the script file name, so that all `task_unique` calls in `FILENAME.py` use a `task_name` that starts with `"FILENAME."`.